Chair Pad Sling

 WHAT IS THIS PRODUCT?

-The Chair Pad Sling is designed with no leg sections, like a Hammock Sling, saving both the Carer and Patient the effort and stress of fitting a split-leg sling.
+The Chair Pad Sling is designed with no leg sections, similar to a hammock-style sling, reducing the effort and stress involved in fitting a split-leg sling for both the carer and the patient.

-- Lifts in a sitting or semi-reclined position.
+- Lifts a patient in a sitting or semi-reclined position.

-- Internal layer of ventilated foam for pressure care.
+- Includes an internal layer of ventilated foam for pressure care.

 WHO IS THIS PRODUCT SUITABLE FOR?

-- It may be possible to leave the Sling underneath a Patient when in bed if they do not move a lot.
+- May be left underneath a patient in bed if they do not move frequently.

-- May be used by some Patients to transfer themselves in and out of bed using a ceiling hoist.
+- May assist some patients to transfer themselves in and out of bed using a ceiling hoist.

-- Can be used to pick up a Patient from the floor.
+- Can be used to lift a patient from the floor.

-This Sling is not suitable for people who need to be taken to a commode or toilet.
+This sling is not suitable for people who need to be transferred to a commode or toilet.

 BRIEF INSTRUCTIONS FOR USE